 In the case of my expensive shoes, did I think about how I was going to pay for them?
 Absolutely not.
 I used my credit card with no idea how I would pay for them later.

-Ah, so maybe I was savvy and paid the bill off in full the next month?
+Ah, so maybe I was a savvy credit-card user and paid the bill off in full the next month?

 Maybe the shoes earned me points that I later wisely used on flights around the world.

 Do you know what I did?
 I left it on the card to accumulate interest, paid only minimum repayments, and added to my ever-increasing debt-hole (something I have vowed I will never do again).